stratum: A System Infrastructure for Massive Agent-Centric ML Workloads

 \header{Our Vision:} We envision a new ML system designed to efficiently execute large-scale \workload, addressing the fundamental mismatch between high-level Python APIs and low-level optimizations.
 To this end, we introduce \emph{stratum}, a system that integrates with MLE agents to accelerate \workload{}.
-Stratum\footnote{stratum:https://github.com/deem-data/stratum} represents batches of agent- or user-generated pipelines---written using popular or custom ML libraries---as lazily evaluated directed acyclic graphs (DAGs), applies logical and runtime optimizations, and executes them across heterogeneous backends, including a novel Rust-based runtime.
-Our detailed contributions: \begin{itemize}[leftmargin=*] \item \emph{Agentic Workloads:} We present a representative use case for \workload{} and analyze the execution characteristics of agentic workloads, motivating the design of stratum (\Cref{sec:usecase}). \item \emph{Design Principles:} We discuss our design principles for supporting large-scale \workload{} (\Cref{sec:vision}). \item \emph{System Architecture:} We describe stratum's architectural vision, including its logical optimizer, operator selection, Rust backend, parallelization planning, and reuse of intermediates (\Cref{sec:sysarch}).
+Stratum\footnote{stratum:https://github.com/deem-data/stratum} raises the scope of optimization from individual pipelines to the entire search process.
+It represents batches of agent- or user-generated pipelines---written using popular or custom ML libraries---as lazily evaluated directed acyclic graphs (DAGs), without requiring DSLs or manual operator porting, applies logical rewrites, lowers logical operators to physical implementations, and executes them across heterogeneous backends, including a novel Rust-based runtime.
+Our detailed contributions are: \begin{itemize}[leftmargin=*] \item \emph{Agentic Workloads:} We present a representative use case for \workload{} and analyze the execution characteristics of agentic workloads, motivating the design of stratum (\Cref{sec:usecase}). \item \emph{Design Principles:} We discuss our design principles for supporting large-scale \workload{} (\Cref{sec:vision}). \item \emph{System Architecture:} We describe stratum's architectural vision, including its logical optimizer, operator selection, Rust backend, parallelization planning, and reuse of intermediates (\Cref{sec:sysarch}).
 Stratum integrates seamlessly with arbitrary ML libraries. \item \emph{Challenges and Key Directions:} We discuss the status of our \emph{early prototype}, open challenges and research directions~(\Cref{sec:directions}). \item \emph{Preliminary Experiments:} Using a real-world workload generated by the AIDE agent~\cite{abs-2502-13138}, we present preliminary results from both end-to-end and microbenchmark evaluations~(\Cref{sec:exp}).
 Even in its early implementation, stratum yields significant speedups over the baselines, validating our design decisions. \end{itemize}